rainbowsend/TIE-GCM-PDAF/README.md

   **Example**: `CALIBRATION%EVERY=10`

 ## constraints
-After each analysis steps constraints are applied to ensure the state is physically consistent.
+After each analysis step, constraints are applied to ensure the state is physically consistent.

 ### CONSTRAINTS%QUASI_NEUTRAL_IONOSPHERE [expert, experimental]
-  Replaces electron density by the sum of all ions.
+  Replaces electron density with the sum of all ions.
 Not recommended.

   **Type**: logical